Last updated 16 August 2022.

 Livestock producers are urged to stay vigilant as two infectious diseases sweep parts of the globe.

 Lumpy skin disease is spreading rapidly through southeast Asia, Vietnam, and Indonesia, and if it reaches Australia, experts advise there will be major economic and trade losses as well as animal welfare repercussions.

-Meanwhile, Indonesia has confirmed more than 20,000 cases of foot and mouth disease in four provinces of East Java and North Sumatra.
+Meanwhile, as of late July 2022, Indonesia has confirmed more than 401,000 cases of foot and mouth disease in 22 provinces of East Java and North Sumatra - including Bali.

 While it can cause serious production losses the most significant impact of the disease is bans or restrictions on imports from affected countries, resulting in serious economic implications.

 With the potential for widespread impact, AgForce is warning members to stay alert and watch for signs of these diseases.

 Lumpy skin disease